zmann-org/zmann/README.md

 ## Installation

-After downloading the *.vst3* file, move it to your VST3 directory.
-The default VST3 directory is located at `C:\Program Files\Common Files\VST3` on Windows.
+For VST3 plugins, unzip and move the folder ending in `.vst3` into the VST3 directory.
+Normally this is set to `C:\Program Files\Common Files\VST3` on Windows.
 If you are unsure where your VST3 directory is located, you can check the VST3 directory in your DAW's settings.

 > [!TIP]
-> Create a dedicated folder within your VST3 directory, e.g., `ZMANN`, for better organization.
+> You can create a dedicated folder within the VST3 directory, e.g., `ZMANN`, for better organization.

+For CLAP plugins download and move the `.clap` file into `C:\Program Files\Common Files\CLAP`. (or the custom folder that you have set up in your DAW)

 ## Table of Contents
 - [Plugins](#plugins)